DUSTED MAGAZINE

 Review date: Mar.
 31, 2002

-A similar departure point adorns the work of the Austin, Texas duo Stars of the Lid, whose dense, sprawling ambient excursions create similar paths of melodic juxtaposition to a background of symphonic stasis.
-With their recent Kranky release The Tired Sounds of Stars of the Lid, they move further into the nocturnal, unconscious territories charted by their work throughout the last decade.
-For this effort, the means are expanded, adding strings, horns, and pianos to their trademark guitar textures and field recordings.
+A similar departure point adorns the work of the Austin, Texas, duo Stars of the Lid, whose dense, sprawling ambient excursions create similar paths of melodic juxtaposition to a background of symphonic stasis.
+With their recent Kranky release, The Tired Sounds of Stars of the Lid, they move further into the nocturnal, unconscious territories that were charted by their work throughout the last decade.
+For this effort, their means are expanded, adding strings, horns, and pianos to their trademark guitar textures and field recordings.
 But Stars of the Lid are less interested in a style than a particular aesthetic, carving melodic structures from the established ambient framework of drone forebears John Cale and Tony Conrad.
 The result, if languid, is immediately accessible, and at moments ethereal.

 Tired Sounds begins with “Requiem for Dying Mothers,” which carries the same mood its title would suggest.
 The suite, in its use of strings and compositional style, is indicative of the album as a whole.
 Lilting beauty is never in short supply on this record, and yet it’s difficult to imagine a point of entry for the material.
-Rather than sitting down to work out a central melody for a given piece, Adam Wiltzie and Brian McBride seem intent to gather every possible element of sound first: theme is an afterthought that becomes foreground.
-Imagine filling every square foot of your living room with rubber balls and then climbing in through the window, lacking any orientation save for that imposed by gravity; patterns, replete with natural beauty, define themselves as you tunnel through the synthetic netherworld.
-Such patterns resonate throughout Tired Sounds, discernible yet entrenched in the ambient noise they proceed from.
+Rather than sitting down to work out a central melody for a given piece, Adam Wiltzie and Brian McBride seem intent to gather every possible element of sound first: Theme is an afterthought that becomes foreground.
+Imagine filling every square foot of your living room with rubber balls and then climbing in through the window, lacking any orientation save for that imposed by gravity; beautiful natural patterns can be seen as you tunnel through the synthetic environment.
+Such patterns resonate throughout Tired Sounds, discernible yet entrenched in the ambient noise.

-Tracks flow seamlessly from one to another, and in this justify the scope and sequence of this fairly sprawling work.
-To stretch substance over six sides of vinyl is no small task, and one accomplished admirably by Wiltzie and McBride.
+Tracks flow seamlessly from one to another, and, by doing so, justify the scope and sequence of this fairly sprawling work.
+To stretch substance over six sides of vinyl is no small task, but Wiltzie and McBridge accomplish it admirably.
 In fact, I get the impression the duo could have derived nearly the same results from an array of pots, pans and car horns, so effortlessly do they utilize the newly introduced strings of their repertoire.
 Yet, it’s the stark sequencing of the album’s two piano tracks, “Piano Aquieu” and “Ballad of Distances, part 1,” that stand out against the symphonic backdrop, allowing quiet reckoning in the form of what may well be a Steinway grand submerged in four feet of water.

 By Tom Roberts